techidaily/site-screen-mirror/source/_posts/how-to-mirror-google-pixel-fold-to-mac-drfone-by-drfone-android.md

 ![android emulator for Mac](https://images.wondershare.com/drfone/others/genymotion.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 3\.
 Andy

 Andy is an open source emulator that allows developers and users to enjoy more robust apps, to experience them in multiple device environments, and to stop being constraint by the limits of device storage, screen size or separate OS.
 User can update their Android through Andy.
 It provides seamless sync between desktop and mobile device.
 User can use their phone as joystick while playing games.